TheSecondLugia/pixoo-next/README.md

 The **Times Gate** uses a series of five 128x128 matrices.
 It basically supports all API calls for the Pixoo 64.
 To control which screen to push the drawn frame, we have added an additional lcd_index parameter to the push, send_text, and send_items parameter that accepts an integer between 0 and 4 that corresponds to which matrix to update (0 being the leftmost screen and 4 being the rightmost screen; default is 0).

+There is still no support for the Pixoo-Max, Pixoo (the original) and Tiivoo-2 since they work only with Bluetooth and we don't have the APIs to allow communication with those devices.

 ### The new save_frame method

 With this method, you can create custom animated drawings.
 After you are done drawing a frame, you can save it by calling save_frame() and move on to drawing the next frame.
 This gets stored in a buffer and can be modified by specifying the index parameter inside of the save_frame method (0 corresponds to the first frame of the animation).
 When you are ready to display your entire animation, call the push method.